-You have a new, great idea but does it have strategic fit with your organization?
-This is a question you need to be asking before you go down the route of development and commercialization; an idea that doesn't fit strategically with your organization could cause long term problems.
+You have a new, great idea but does it have a strategic fit with your organization?
+This is a question you need to be asking before you go down the route of development and commercialization; an idea that doesn’t fit strategically with your organization could cause long term problems.

 It’s about making sure you have the appropriate resources and capabilities to support and execute your intentions.
 Resources are used in the input and development of the product or service.
 Capabilities are to do with what the company is able to do, what it has learned over the years.

 For example, some great idea to increase fuel efficiency in an engine may be a perfect fit if you work for or run a vehicle manufacturing organization but it’s likely to not be as great if you work for or lead a software development house.